Skip to main content

 raydium_df = pd.DataFrame()

-Based on your selection, subscribe to the appropriate GraphQL query and continuously update the data in real-time.
-This involves processing incoming data and updating the Streamlit dashboard accordingly.
+Based on user selection, subscribe to the respective GraphQL queries to receive real-time data.
+Process the incoming data and update the dashboard accordingly.

 if page == "General":